nicojmn/govh-renew-ip/README.md

 - Dynamic DNS services are great, but they are not always free or easy to set up.
 - ISPs may have weird rules or behaviors
-- This script is lightweight,
+- This script is lightweight, fast and easy to use.